-- Baily Bridge at an elevation of 5062 meters is highest bridge in the world.
+- Baily Bridge at an elevation of 5062 meters is the highest bridge in the world.
 It is located in the state of Jammu & Kashmir between the Dras River and Suru River.

-Siachen Glacier is the highest battle field in the world and it is under the control of Indian Army.
+Siachen Glacier is the highest battlefield in the world and it is under the control of Indian Army.
 It is 5000 m above the sea level.

-- In terms of economy Indian Economy is 10th largest by nominal GDP and 3rd largest in Purchasing Power Parity (PPP).
+- In terms of economy, Indian Economy is 10th largest by nominal GDP and 3rd largest in Purchasing Power Parity (PPP).

-- It has world’s third largest active military with estimated expenditure of 48 billion US dollar every year.
+- It has world’s third largest active military with an estimated expenditure of 48 billion US dollar every year.
 India got the status of nuclear weapon state in 1975.

 - Indian former president Dr. APJ Abdul Kalam visited Switzerland on May 26th since then this day is celebrated as Science Day in Switzerland.

-This post can be assumed as the tip of iceberg when compared to the facts about India that we have provided in this article.
-In reality India is a very diverse nation, and only the entire African continent is ahead of India in terms of linguistic, genetic and cultural diversity and therefore, entire globe refers it as a country with “Unity in diversity”.
+This post can be assumed as the tip of the iceberg when compared to the facts about India that we have provided in this article.
+In reality, India is a very diverse nation, and only the entire African continent is ahead of India in terms of linguistic, genetic and cultural diversity and therefore, entire globe refers it as a country with “Unity in diversity”.
 We would be covering more amazing and interesting facts about India in our upcoming articles.